 Inside the theater itself nothing remains: no projectors, film cases, seats, a screen, tickets, or much of anything else to identify this as a place where thousands once reclined in darkness, popcorn and other snacks in hand, to transport themselves into the many worlds of the imagination.
 Only the terraced concrete and elevated stage provide clues as to the former use of this neglected space.

 Apart from the main theater there isn’t too much else to see apart from broken washroom stalls and a curiously empty chamber on the top floor.
 I wasn’t able to find out much about this place on the Chinese language internet—probably because it isn’t a particularly interesting ruin—but I noticed a passing reference to a skating arena in the area.
 Might this have been it?

-- A city the size of Zhongli 中壢 was once home to about a dozen movie theaters before the advent of home video.
+- Zhōnglì 中壢 was once home to more than a dozen movie theaters prior to the advent of home video.
 I have already posted something about the building that once housed Cáishén Theater 財神戲院 and will at some point share my full exploration of the amazing Dàdōng Theater 大東戲院.
 For anyone curious to make their own contribution to the literature here are a few more theaters to look into: 裕國戲院, 銀宮戲院, 國際戲院, 遠東戲院, 金府戲院, 賓賓戲院, 親親來來戲院 (this last one being another that I wasn’t able to access).
-Interestingly, one of Zhongli’s old theaters is still in business—for more about that check out my write-up about Zhongyuan Grand Theater! ↩
+Interestingly, one of Zhongli’s old theaters is still in business—for more about that check out my write-up about Zhongyuan Theater 中源大戲院! ↩